PygmalionAI/blog/src/content/posts/pygmalionai_website/index.md

 On the **1st of February, we will begin our closed beta period for the chatting section of the site** to determine the stability, usability, operations cost, and other metrics.
 This will influence how we determine our subscription pricing.

-You can sign up for the closed beta here - https://forms.gle/vpM38MG3ejKMNHf99
+Sign up for our closed beta will be announced three times on our Discord - discord.gg/pygmalionai

 I recommend reading the rest of the blogpost as it will **cover the policies, roadmap and general direction for PygmalionAI.**